anurag619/game-1/readme.md

 game-1   (work in progress)
 ======

-a game of rock-paper-scissors with the computer.
+a game of rock-paper-scissors with the computer, the user gets the option of  playing over a session and then get a overview.

 Intro
 ---------